MelMcCoy30214/nba-betting-analytics/README.md

 # nba-betting-analytics
-Analyzing NBA scores and Vegas odds to evaluate betting accuracy and uncover ethical insights.
+Uncovering market inefficiency in NBA data and Vegas odds.